-The method of sampling is dependent on the objective: (1) survey of nutrient status, (2) follow-up nutrient sampling, and (3) diagnosing visual symptoms and disorders.
+The method of sampling is dependent on the objective: (1) survey of nutrient status, (2) followup nutrient sampling, and (3) diagnosing visual symptoms and disorders.

-1. Survey of nutrient status.
+1. Survey of nutrient status

 This approach is used when surveying a vineyard for general nutrient status and evaluating fertilizer needs or practices.
 Most of the data and experience in California are based on leaf petioles sampled at bloom.
 The petioles are taken from opposite flower clusters near the base of the shoot.
-This provides a clean, easily sampled, repeatable tissue that tends to accumulate nutrients more than other plant parts.
+This provides a clean, easily sampled, repeatable tissue which tends to accumulate nutrients more than other plant parts.
 The samples should be taken during bloom, the nearer to full bloom the better ("full bloom" is when approximately two-thirds of the caps have loosened or fallen from the flowers).
 The full bloom sample assures that the tissue will be at the same physiological stage regardless of district and seasonal differences.

 Samples should be taken from a single block or management unit and should represent a single variety and rootstock.
 Areas of distinctly different soil, vine appearance, or other condition should be sampled separately.
 Each sample should consist of 60-80 petioles collected from representative vines uniformly distributed over the area.
-Sample from minimally shaded, normal growing shoots on both sides of the vine canopy.
-Some laboratories may request 100 petioles per sample when petioles are small (e.g. Pinot noir and Gewurtztraminer) or multiple analyses are to be run.
+Sample from minimally shaded, normally-growing shoots on both sides of the vine canopy.
+Some laboratories may request 100 petioles per sample when petioles are small (e.g., Pinot noir and Gewurtztranuner) or multiple analyses are to be run.

 Growers who routinely sample vineyard blocks from year to year may wish to designate specific rows or vines in a representative area.
-Re-sampling the same vines each time improves consistency in the results when tracking the vineyard's nutrient status and adjusting fertilizer practice over years.
+Resampling the same vines each time improves consistency in the results when tracking the